dynamic/silverstripe-elemental-section-navigation/README.md

 Adds a block to display a list of links to child pages, or the pages in the current level.
 Useful for sidebar navigation.

+### Extension Points
+#### updatePage
+The updatePage extension point wis passed a page object and allows setting a new page.
+The page is used to get the children for the navigation.

+#### updateChildren
+The updateChildren extension point is passed a SS_List object containing the children of the parent page.

 ### Template Notes

 The default templates are based off [Bootstrap 4](https://getbootstrap.com/) classes/styling, specifically the [List Group](http://getbootstrap.com/docs/4.1/components/list-group/).

 ## Screen Shots